Graham Rahal: 2007

-On March 27 news reports from the previous summer were confirmed when he was announced as the second driver for Newman/Haas/Lanigan Racing in the Champ Car World Series and drove the No. 2 Panoz DP01 sponsored by MEDI|ZONE alongside his teammate, three-time series champion Sébastien Bourdais.
-On April 8 in his debut in the Champ Car World Series at the Vegas Grand Prix, Rahal hit the wall on the front stretch on the first lap and retired from the race.
+On March 27, news reports from the previous summer were confirmed.
+It was announced he would be the second driver for Newman/Haas/Lanigan Racing in the Champ Car World Series and drove the No. 2 Panoz DP01 sponsored by MEDI|ZONE alongside his teammate, three-time series champion Sébastien Bourdais.

+On April 8, in his debut in the Champ Car World Series at the Vegas Grand Prix, Rahal hit the wall on the front stretch on the first lap and retired from the race.
 On April 15 at the Toyota Grand Prix of Long Beach, he finished his first Champ Car race, ending up eighth.
-On April 22, in just his third Champ Car race, he became the youngest ever podium finisher in Champ Car history after finishing 2nd in Houston.
-Rahal completed his rookie season in fifth place in series points with four podium finishes but without a race win.
+On April 22, in just his third Champ Car race, he became the youngest ever podium finisher in Champ Car history after finishing second in Houston.
+Rahal completed his rookie season in fifth place in series points with four podium finishes, but was still without a race win.

 2008

 With the creation of a single American open-wheel racing series for 2008, Rahal and the Newman/Haas/Lanigan team became part of the IndyCar Series, including Rahal's first Indianapolis 500.

-He missed the Gainsco Auto Insurance Indy 300 due to a crash in testing, after which his team could not get his car repaired in time for the race.
+Rahal missed the Gainsco Auto Insurance Indy 300 due to a crash in testing, after which his team could not get his car repaired in time for the race.
 He made his series debut at the second race of the season, the Honda Grand Prix of St. Petersburg and despite an early spin in the race, Rahal won the race by 3.5192 seconds from the two-time defending winner of the race, Hélio Castroneves.

 He became the youngest person at the time to win a major American open-wheel race – aged – and the fourth to win in his first appearance in the IndyCar Series.
 The best finish Rahal would manage the rest of the year was a pair of eighth place finishes at Watkins Glen and Sonoma; he finished seventeenth in points, fourth among series rookies.